Stat184-Spring2026/005_CP_AndrewRacek_DamanMcBride_NickGauthier/README.md

 ## Repo Structure

-The most important element will be the final project qmd file which will contain our plan, our tables, and graphs will can all be rendered into a pdf file.
+The most important element will be the final project qmd file which will contain our plan, our tables, and graphs which can all be rendered into a pdf file.

 ## Authors